 Some biodegradable toothbrushes also claim to have environmentally friendly, decomposing bristles.
 This type of bristle will be made from Nylon-4, but this is still a petroleum-based plastic, which isn't great, and it has only been proven to decompose quickly under certain conditions.

 As people are becoming more environmentally conscious, making small changes to everyday habits is becoming more common.
 From saying no to plastic straws, to switching to an eco toothbrush, there are lots of little things that you can do to help reduce plastics in landfill and the ocean.
+We have some other ideas for natural tooth care here.

 Using a bamboo toothbrush no longer means compromising on how well your teeth get brushed.
 Wooden brushes are just as good quality as plastic brushes; you just need to take a little more care when disposing of them.